microsoft/ts-gyb/documentation/interface-guide.md

 This is helpful for working around types that not supported by TypeScript or ts-codegen.
 [Workarounds](#workarounds) section introduces some use cases for this type.

-Refer to [Predefined type configuration](configuration-reference.md#predefined-type) for how to configure predefined types.
+Refer to [Predefined Type](./predefined-type.md) for how to configure predefined types.

 ## Tags